MicrosoftDocs/visualstudio-docs/docs/python/editing-python-code-in-visual-studio.md

 ### Quick info

 Hovering the mouse pointer over an identifier displays a Quick Info tooltip.
-Depending on the identifier, Quick Info may display the potential values or types, any available documentation, return types and, definition locations:
+Depending on the identifier, Quick Info may display the potential values or types, any available documentation, return types, and definition locations:

 ![Quick Info](media/code-editing-quick-info.png)

 ### Code coloring

-Code coloring uses information from code analysis to colors variables, statements, and other parts of your code.
+Code coloring uses information from code analysis to color variables, statements, and other parts of your code.
 For example, variables that refer to modules or classes may be shown in a different color than functions or other values, and parameter names appear in a different color than local or global variables.
 (By default, functions are not shown in bold):

 ![Code coloring](media/code-editing-code-coloring.png)